b2coutts/gmips/README.md

-GMIPS is a MIPS assembler and emulator.
+`gmips` is an assembler and emulator for the simple MIPS-like machine used in CS 241 at the University of Waterloo.

 INSTALLATION